choria-legacy/marionette-collective/website/reference/plugins/facts.md

 {% endhighlight %}

 If using the newer format in newer releases of mcollective you do not need to worry about caching or thread safety as the base class does this for you.
+You can force reloading of facts by creating a *force_reload?* method that should return *true* or *false*.
+Returning *true* will force the cache to be rebuilt.

 You can see that all you have to do is provide *self.get_facts* which should return a Hash as described above.